 I have quite a few cookbooks but never use them because I don’t plan for the supermarket, or know what’s good to make.
 And they’re just long and complicated, and anything over about 40 minutes to prepare is not fun for me.
 I’m self-employed, I don’t have time for that.

 The Second Nature recipes are pretty simple, and by using the app I’ve been able to order my ingredients very easily online.
+In fact, ordering online with the app in one hand and my laptop at the other has been an absolute game changer for me.

 My favourite recipes are the savoury slice, the banana bread, the butter chicken and the Burmese curry – oh, and the muesli.